lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    Finally, let us perform a short equilibration and print the final state in a data file:
+    Finally, let us perform a short equilibration and print the final state in a data file.
+Add the following lines to the data file:

 ..  code-block:: lammps
-    :caption: *to be copied in mergePEGH2O/input.lammps*

     run 10000
     write_data mix.data

 ..  container:: justify

-    If you open the dump.lammpstrj file using VMD, you should see that the box dimension slightly shrink along x.
+    If you open the *dump.lammpstrj* file using VMD, or have a look at the evolution of the volume in *volume.dat*, you should see that the box dimension slightly evolves along *x* to accomodate the new configuration.

+..  container:: justify

-    The system looks like that:
+    The final system looks like that:

 .. figure:: ../figures/level2/polymer-in-water/solvatedPEG_light.png
    :alt: PEG in water